RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Experiment

-To assess the model's generalization capabilities, we evaluate its zero-shot performance on two independent datasets, TS50 and a new PDB dataset, using models trained on CATH v4.2 and CATH v4.3.
-As detailed in Table~\ref{tab:genelization_results}, the evaluation metrics includes median recovery rate and native sequence similarity recovery~(NSSR)~\citep{loffler2017rosetta}.
-NSSR measures the biochemical similarity between predicted and native residues using the BLOSUM~\citep{henikoff1992amino} substitution matrix, where a residue pair is considered a match if its BLOSUM score is positive.
+We evaluate the zero-shot performance of RadDiff and baselines on two independent datasets, TS50 and PDB2022, using models trained on CATH v4.2 and CATH v4.3.
+The evaluation metrics include sequence recovery rate and native sequence similarity recovery~(NSSR)~\citep{loffler2017rosetta}.
+NSSR measures the biochemical similarity between predicted and native residues using the BLOSUM~\citep{henikoff1992amino} substitution matrix, where a residue pair is considered as a match if its BLOSUM score is positive.
 NSSR62 and NSSR90 denote the use of the BLOSUM62 and BLOSUM90 matrices, respectively.
-We can find that RadDiff consistently outperforms all baselines in both recovery rate and NSSR, regardless of the training dataset.
-On the PDB dataset, models trained on CATH v4.2 and v4.3 achieve recovery rate of 76.22\% and 75.70\%, improving upon the previous best methods by 12.04\% and 11.32\%.
-On the TS50 dataset, the models achieve recovery rate of 75.64\% and 76.99\% respectively, representing 10.00\% and 10.35\% improvements over MapDiff.
+As shown in Table~\ref{tab:genelization_results}, we can find that RadDiff consistently outperforms all baselines in both recovery rate and NSSR, regardless of the training dataset.
+On the PDB2022 dataset, models trained on CATH v4.2 and v4.3 achieve recovery rate of 76.22\% and 75.70\% respectively, improving over the previous best methods by 12.04\% and 11.32\%.
+On the TS50 dataset, the models achieve recovery rate of 75.64\% and 76.99\% respectively, improving over the previous best methods by 10.00\% and 10.35\%.
 Furthermore, RadDiff obtains the highest NSSR62 and NSSR90 scores, demonstrating its superior ability to not only predict the correct amino acid but also to capture biochemically meaningful residue similarities.
 Overall, the results show that RadDiff generalizes well on unseen data.